salamaashoush/you360Mobile/src/pages/list-master/README.md

-# List Master
+# List Master (all videos)

-The List Master Page shows the details of instances of `Item`, and will most commonly be navigated to from `ListMasterPage`.
+The List all videos fetched from the server